-Diplomats and Foreign Government Officials can apply for either the A-1 of A-2 visa, nonimmigrant visas that enable foreign officers of permanent diplomatic missions or consular posts to be admitted to the US to engage in official, governmental activities.
+Diplomats and foreign government officials can apply for A visas to be admitted to the US to engage in official, governmental activities.

 There are a number of steps to obtain the visa that vary according to the US Embassy or Consulate where you apply.